phaseproject/phase_sentinel/README.md

-# Proton Sentinel
+# Phase Sentinel

 Sentinel is an autonomous agent for persisting, processing and automating Proton governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version protond instance on each Proton Masternode.
+Sentinel is implemented as a Python application that binds to a local version protond instance on each Phase Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.